yashKumar2412/Scales/README.md

       Use this image to deploy to a server like AWS EC2.

 ## Future Improvements
-- Upload test-app for EC2 to provide example code to use Scales.
+- Expand Scales to other messaging queues (RabbitMQ, Kafka).
+- Add options for multiple load balancing algorithms.
 - Expand test-app with ECS and Lambda examples for better documentation examples.
-- Expand Scales to other messaging queues (RabbitMQ, Kafka).